Populism: Europe

-By the 21st century, European populism was again associated largely with the political right.
-The term came to be used in reference both to radical right groups like Jörg Haider's FPÖ in Austria and Jean-Marie Le Pen's FN in France, as well as to non-radical right-wing groups like Silvio Berlusconi's Forza Italia or Pim Fortuyn's LPF in the Netherlands.
+At the turn of the 21st century, populist rhetoric and movements became increasingly visible in Western Europe.
+Such rhetoric was often employed by opposition parties and was again largely associated with the political right.
+The term came to refer both to far right groups such as Jörg Haider's FPÖ in Austria and Jean-Marie Le Pen's FN in France, as well as Silvio Berlusconi's Forza Italia in Italy and Pim Fortuyn's LPF in the Netherlands.
 The populist radical right combined populism with authoritarianism and nativism.
+Explicit self-identification with the label has nevertheless remained relatively rare and often strategic, as the term is sometimes perceived as less stigmatizing than other ideological designations, as illustrated by Marine Le Pen's statement that the label did not trouble her.